 The Halswell Ward area is one of the more affluent areas in the city.
-Over half of the ward (57.3 percent) live within areas considered to be the least deprived (a rating of 1 to 2 on the social deprivation index).
+Over half of the ward (61 percent) live within areas considered to be the least deprived (a rating of 1 to 2 on the social deprivation index).
 It is the only metropolitan ward with no parts of the ward that are within areas that are considered to be the 'most deprived' (a rating of 9 to 10 on the social deprivation index).
-Only 3.2 percent of people living in the ward live in areas with a deprivation rating of seven or over, compared with 36.1 percent within the whole of the Waipuna Halswell-Hornby-Riccarton Community Board area.
+Only 2 percent of people living in the ward live in areas with a deprivation rating of seven or over, compared with 34.9 percent within the whole of the Waipuna Halswell-Hornby-Riccarton Community Board area.

-There is 20 percent of the ward aged over 15 years of age who have a personal income of over \$70,000.
-In terms of occupations, 43 percent are in the Manager or Professional category.
+There is 21.2 percent of the ward aged over 15 years of age who have a personal income of over \$70,000.
+76.8 percent of people in the ward area are with in part time or full time employment.